 Q: I have lots of horse experience and want to be directly involved with the horses.
 Can I help?

 A: YES!
-We have lots of positions for summer day camp counselors to get horses ready for the day, handle during riding sessions, and to do lots of camp activities.
+We have lots of position for summer day camp counselors to get horses ready for the day, handle during riding sessions, and to do lots of camp activities.
 We also have volunteers who help maintain the horses by feeding, stall cleaning, and basic health care.

 Q: Is there a minimum time commitment?
 What times am I expected to attend?